robertadriang/ClientDistributedSupervisor/README.md

 When any of the buttons above is pressed, the changes are also made to the table on the screen;
 The table is fully interactive, meaning that any value for a grade can be edited from within the table cell;

+All of the operations above are available for a professor user.
+If a student logs in, he/she can only see the tables, but can't make any modification to it.